Living Hope (song)

 "Living Hope" is a song by American contemporary Christian musician Phil Wickham.
 The song was released as the lead single from the album of the same name on March 30, 2018.
 It impacted Christian radio on May 11, 2018.
 The song peaked at No. 10 on the US Hot Christian Songs chart, becoming his third Top 10 single.
 Wickham co-wrote the song with Brian Johnson, and collaborated with Ed Cash, and Jonathan Smith in the production of the song.
-The song is played in an E-flat major key, and 143 beats per minute.